Clinical research aims to optimize the treatment

 Pediatric Rheumatology diagnoses and treats children with autoimmune disorders, including juvenile arthritis, lupus, myositis, scleroderma and various vasculitides.
 A variety of treatment options is available from intra-articular corticosteroid joint injections to newer biologic agents that target inflammatory cytokines.
 Laboratory research in the division covers basic mechanisms of T lymphocyte function.
 Clinical research aims to optimize the treatment of juvenile arthritis through diverse projects.

-Wendy Baker, Administrative Supervisor
+Kim Jerkins, Administrative Supervisor

-Hours: Monday–Friday, 8 a.m–4:30 p.m.
+Hours: Monday–Friday, 8:00 a.m–4:30 p.m.

 Office and Appointments: 205-638-9438

-After hours, weekends, and holidays:
+After hours, weekends and holidays:

-Clinic & Infusion Suite Location:
+Clinic and Infusion Suite Location:

 1601 4th Avenue South, Birmingham, AL 35233

-The Division of Pediatric Rheumatology at the University of Alabama at Birmingham/Children's Hospital of Alabama was created in the summer of 2007 in response to a great need for pediatric rheumatic care in the state of Alabama, the largest state population without a Pediatric Rheumatologist at the time.
-A partnership among the University, the Children's Hospital, the local chapter of the Arthritis Foundation, and the greater Birmingham community helped to establish new clinic space, the creation of an endowed chair in Pediatric Rheumatology, and ongoing support for the growth of the Division of Pediatric Rheumatology.
-The Division maintains strong ties with the ;Arthritis Foundation local chapter; and the outstanding; adult Rheumatology division at UAB.
+The Division of Pediatric Rheumatology at the University of Alabama at Birmingham (UAB) and Children's of Alabama was created in 2007 in response to a great need for pediatric rheumatic care in the state of Alabama, the largest state population without a pediatric rheumatologist at the time.
+A partnership between UAB Children's , the local chapter of the Arthritis Foundation and the greater Birmingham community helped to establish new clinic space, the creation of an endowed chair in Pediatric Rheumatology, and ongoing support for the growth of the division.
+The division maintains strong ties with the local chapter of the Arthritis Foundation and the Adult Rheumatology division at UAB.